In this Mad Mimi review, we take a look at the pros and cons of one of the cheapest email marketing tools available.

 The pros of using Mad Mimi

 - As mentioned frequently above, the price.
 It’s possibly the cheapest email marketing tool out there.
-At the very least it is significantly cheaper than all the best-known email marketing tools – Aweber, Constant Contact, Getresponse etc.
+At the very least it is significantly cheaper than all the best-known email marketing tools – Aweber, Mailchimp, Constant Contact, Getresponse etc.

 - Because the emphasis of Mad Mimi is deliberately on 'simplicity', it's very easy to use, and shouldn't put off newcomers to email marketing.

 - It integrates with a wide range of third party apps.

 - A free trial is available (although it could be more generous as far as contact numbers go).

 - A good range of integrations with other apps is available.

 - The autoresponder functionality is fairly limited - you can create autoresponders ('drips') based on when people sign up to your mailing list, but that's more or less it.
 Other systems, such as Getresponse or Mailchimp allow you to create autoresponders based on a whole other range of variables - clickthroughs, purchases and more.

 - There is only, in effect, one email template available.

 - You can't really do A/B split testing (other similar tools allow you to test subject headers or content variants against each other using a sample of data and, based on the results, rolls the best performing versions out to your data).

 - Support is via live chat or email only, although Mad Mimi say that they will schedule calls by arrangement if 'really, really' necessary.